Every Type of Roller Coaster Explained: The Complete Guide

 Wing Coasters

-Wing coasters seat riders on either side of the track with nothing above or below them.
-There’s no floor, no ceiling — just open air and the track running between the seats.
+Wing coasters seat riders on either side of the track with nothing above or below them — no floor, no ceiling, just open air and the track running between the seats.
 Near-miss elements where you fly through keyholes and past structures are the defining feature.

 Launch Coasters

 Maverick at Cedar Point uses LSM launches mid-ride.
-Do-Dodonpa in Japan hits 112 mph in 1.56 seconds.
-Tron Lightcycle at Magic Kingdom and Hagrid’s Motorbike Adventure at Universal use launches as part of themed experiences.
-Launch coasters are increasingly popular because they eliminate the need for massive lift hill structures.
+Tron Lightcycle at Magic Kingdom and Hagrid’s Motorbike Adventure at Universal use launches as part of deeply themed experiences.
+Launch coasters are increasingly popular because they eliminate the need for massive lift-hill structures and allow designers to place top speed anywhere on the course.

 Giga Coasters

-Giga coasters stand between 300 and 399 feet tall, a classification that represents the upper echelon of coaster height and speed.
+Giga coasters stand between 300 and 399 feet tall — the classification just below strata — representing the upper echelon of mainstream coaster height and speed.
 Only a handful exist worldwide, making them bucket-list rides for enthusiasts.

 Fury 325 at Carowinds (325 feet, 95 mph), Millennium Force at Cedar Point (310 feet, 93 mph), Leviathan at Canada’s Wonderland, and Orion at Kings Island are the major giga coasters.
 The sustained speed and massive airtime hills create an experience that feels more like flight than a ride.